up

 Office of Procurement

 The Office of Procurement works with other County departments to employ sustainable procurement practices and specifications to help reduce environmental impacts and total cost of ownership.
-Examples include: (1) language incenting meatless menu options as well as local produce sourcing in cafeteria solicitation, and (2) responsible disposal or donation of County surplus to maximize return and reduce waste for the County.
 The Office of Procurement has lowered resource consumption through the digitization of County contracting.
+The Office of Procurement is currently 95 percent paperless and working towards the goal of being 100 percent paperless.

 Public Libraries (MCPL)